Melbourne Train Map 2026

 Officially the "Victorian Train Network Map 2026", if you want to be precise about it.

-Here is Melbourne's new train map for 2026, showing the Melbourne Metro tunnel's route as well as changes to multiple other lines.
+Here is Melbourne's new train map for 2026, showing the Melbourne Metro tunnel's route between Cranbourne/Pakenham and Sunbury, the new pink colour for the Werribee/Williamstown lines, as well as multiple small changes throughout.

 There's some good bits, and definitely a few ugly bits.
 Let's dive in.